HSH702 - Contemporary Health Issues and Policies

 Scheduled learning activities - campus

-Online independent and collaborative learning activities and 1 x 2 hour face-to-face or online seminar per week
+Online independent and collaborative learning activities and 1 x 2 hour on-campus or online seminar per week

 Scheduled learning activities - online